RhetTbull/locationator/README.md

 ## Installation

-Download the latest release from the [releases page]() and use the DMG to install the app.
+Download the latest release DMG from the [releases page](https://github.com/RhetTbull/locationator/releases) and use the DMG to install the app.
 Once installed, launch the app and grant it the necessary permissions.

 To launch Locationator the first time you'll need to right-click on the app icon and select "Open" otherwise you may get a warning about unknown developer as the app is not signed with an Apple Developer ID.